FAXES/Documentation/FaxStore/API/invoices.md

 /GET /api/invoice/<invoice_id>
 Fetch an existing invoice's details by ID.

-- invoice_id A URL parameter which is the invoice ID.
+- invoice_id The invoice ID to be deleted.
+Passed as a URL parameter.

 = {
   "id": 25,